Volunteer staff trainer for the Big Canoe Animal Rescue, a no-kill shelter located near Jasper, Georgia.

 Professional member of the Association of Professional Dog Trainers and CPDT-KA.

 *CPDT-KA, or Certified Professional Dog Trainers (Knowledge Assessed), are tested and certified by the Certification Council for Professional Dog Trainers.

 Certified Professional Dog Trainers have earned this credential by demonstrating their knowledge and experience in dog training.
 A Certified Professional Dog Trainer stays informed of current knowledge in the field, is familiar with the latest, most effective training techniques and equipment, and adheres to a strict code of ethics.
 Doris became certified in March 2007.

 Doris has been doing private dog training since 2007.
 She is an approved Canine Good Citizen, Community Canine and S.T.A.R.
 Puppy Program evaluator.
-Doris is also a C.L.A.S.S. instructor and is in the process of implementing this program at the Big Canoe Animal Rescue.
-She also writes a monthly dog training column for Big Canoe's Smoke Signals newspaper.
+Doris trained rescue dogs at the Big Canoe Animal Rescue for 10 years and still writes a monthly dog training column for Big Canoe's Smoke Signals newspaper.